| Past

 manufacturer’s recommendations.
 Sequences obtained were compared with

 those in the GenBank DNA database by using the program BLAST (14).
+The sequences of the DNA amplicons we obtained were identical to those

 of R. prowazekii and B. quintana in GenBank.
 We detected